ali-salavati/sapak-sms/README.md

 A modern, clean, and opinionated PHP SDK for interacting with the Sapak SMS API.

 This SDK is built with developers in mind, focusing on clean code principles, strong typing, and a safe, ergonomic developer experience.
-It abstracts away the inconsistencies of the underlying API and actively prevents common pitfalls like N+1 API calls.

 > **Note:** This is an unofficial SDK.
 > The official Sapak API documentation can be found at: [https://docs.sapak.me/](https://docs.sapak.me/)